1951 French Grand Prix

 Daniel Ricciardo (born 1989) came up through the Red Bull junior programme, making his debut with HRT mid-way through 2011.
 The following year he joined Toro Rosso, where his performances were enough to see him promoted to Red Bull for 2014 to replace Mark Webber.

-The smiling Aussie was a revelation in his first season with the team, winning three times (the only non-Mercedes driver to stand on the top step) and beating his quadruple champion teammate Sebastian Vettel in the championship.
+The smiling Aussie was a revelation in his first season with the team, winning three times (the only non-Mercedes driver to stand on the top step that year) and beating his quadruple champion teammate Sebastian Vettel in the championship.
 Over the years he developed a reputation for winning some of F1’s more action-packed races with his trademark divebombs.
-In 2019 he opted for a new challenge, leaving the Red Bull family entirely to join Renault.
+He joined Renault for 2019, and in 2021 will move on to McLaren.